benjamincburns/ethagen/README.md

 # Ethagen
 Ethereum Account Generator -> Ethagen

-A stupid simple command-line utility to generate Ethereum accounts from bip39 mnemonics.
+Stupid simple command-line utility for generating bip39 mnemonics and ethereum accounts.
 Prints QR codes by default so that addresses are easily scannable.

 ### Example Output